-The Trailway continues along M-22 as a 10' off-road crushed limestone trail to the Bufka Farm.
-(Map 2.18.1) Approaching the Bufka Farm, the Trailway would be aligned away from the highway along the treeline of the farm field and connect to an old wagon road which runs behind and below the farmstead.
-After the farm, the Trailway would stay below the M-22 right-of-way, to the extent possible, using the glacial ridges and valleys below the M-22 corridor.
+After the farm, the Trailway becomes an asphalt surface and would stay below the M-22 right-of-way, to the extent possible, using the glacial ridges and valleys below the M-22 corridor.
 The steep embankment and narrow right-of-way with guardrails on both sides would be avoided with this routing; however, the lowland areas present some challenge for Trailway construction.
-The Trailway ends at Townline Road/Good Harbor Trail (CR 651).
+The Trailway ends at Good Harbor Trail (CR 651) and Lake Michigan.

-The Trailway segment provides access to Good Harbor Trail (CR 651) and Good Harbor Beach.
+This Trailway segment provides access to Good Harbor Trail (CR 651) and Good Harbor Beach.
 Wayfinding information would be added to assist Trailway users in recognizing the existing Lakeshore facilities at the end of Good Harbor Trail.
-A trailhead could be located at the road ending at Lake Michigan.
-A more formal parking area and safe crossings with pavement striping, advanced warning and wayfinding signage would be developed.
+A trailhead could be located at the parking facility with improvements such as safe crossings with pavement striping, advanced warning and wayfinding signage.